sileola/Project-3/project3.md

  `npm install mongoose`

- Then I created a new faolder named '**models**' and changed directory into this newly-created folder.
+ Then I created a new folder named '**models**' and changed directory into this newly-created folder.

  Thereafter, I created a file named **'todo.js'**